nerdschoolbergen/modern-javascript-and-web-apis/exercise3/README.md

 The service for this functionality should accept `content`, `score` and `relatedItemId`.

+The response should reflect that the item has been created, i.e. the response status should be 201

 ## 2. Make a endpoint for fetching all reviews
 Now that we are able to create reviews we can start making functionality for retrieving the reviews we have created.
-For this task you will create a endpoint that gives us all existing reviews.
+For this task you will create an endpoint that gives us all existing reviews.

 A review in the response should look something like this:
 ```